-Listing your property on Airbnb is one of the easiest ways to quickly start getting bookings.
-In this guide, we’re going over how to optimize your Airbnb listing, so you can get more bookings with higher nightly rates.
+Listing your property on Airbnb is one of the easiest ways to market your property and start getting bookings.
+In this guide, we’re going over how to optimize your Airbnb listing, so you can get more bookings with better nightly rates.

-Keep in mind that even though these ideas are specifically for Airbnb, the principles here apply generally to Vrbo and other listing sites as well.
+Even though these tips are specifically for Airbnb, the principles here apply generally to Vrbo and other listing sites as well.

-- Photography – Your property photos can make or break your listing.
+- Photography – The quality of your property photos and how you display them can make or break your listing.

 - Description – Identify what’s unique about your property, and explain it in a clear, concise, and approachable way.

-- Amenities – Guests often search with filters for specific amenities.
+- Amenities – Guests often search with filters for specific amenities, which you can add to your listing.

 - Other Search Ranking Factors – Reviews, responsiveness, and several other factors affect your Airbnb search ranking.